TheRoccoB/custom-smg-simmer/README.md

 This is a custom site configuration of SIMMER.io for sharemygame.com.

-If you're interested in a custom site using SIMMER.io's technology, you can reach me at rocco@simmer.io.

-You can also fork this repo and test out our customization features before contacting me.

 ## Local Development

 You can develop locally using the [serve](https://www.npmjs.com/package/serve) npm module.